presidenten/vuex-plus-demo/README.md

 - Testing mutations: Inject state and verify changes

 ### How to setup Vuex+
-In `./src/main.js` vuex+ is imported and used as a Vue-plugin.
+In `./src/main.js` vuex+ is imported and used as a Vue-plugin and a Vuex-plugin.
 The important thing is that `./app.vue` is loaded **_after_** vuex+ has been setup.
 ```javascript
 import Vue from 'vue';